Website Template Font Colors

 Changing Font Color, Size and Face

-Any changes you make in the .css file will globally effect every page in your template.
-For example:
+Changes you make in the .css file will globally affect every webpage.

 Allwebco templates define the default font used in the body of the HTML pages using one of the three following lines of code or variations of "table, div, body" css code.
 Code will be near the top of your css file.